Russia begins major military drills with Belarus after moves toward closer integration

-The Zapad (meaning West) exercise is held regularly, but comes with Russian relations with NATO increasingly fraught.
-Belarus’s president, Alexander Lukashenko, is facing Western sanctions because of harsh crackdowns on protests over last year’s presidential election that was widely viewed by Western officials as rigged.
+The Zapad (meaning West) exercise is held regularly, but this iteration comes as Russian relations with NATO are increasingly fraught.
+Belarus under President Alexander Lukashenko faces Western sanctions because of harsh crackdowns on the protests that followed last year’s presidential election, which was widely viewed by Western officials as rigged.

 Putin called Russia and Belarus “the Union State,” a reference that fits with Moscow’s long-held ambitions for a federation between the two countries.

-“Today we discussed matters relating to building a single defense space and ensuring the security of the Union State along its borders,” Putin told journalists late Thursday after meeting Lukashenko in Moscow.
+“Today, we discussed matters relating to building a single defense space and ensuring the security of the Union State along its borders,” Putin told journalists late Thursday after meeting with Lukashenko in Moscow.

 He said Zapad 2021 was “not targeting anyone.”

-“However, conducting these exercises is logical given that other alliances, for example NATO, are moving fast to build their military presence close to the borders of the Union State and the Collective Security Treaty Organization countries,” he said, referring to Russia’s defense treaty with a group of former Soviet republics.
+“However, conducting these exercises is logical, given that other alliances, for example NATO, are moving fast to build their military presence close to the borders of the Union State and the Collective Security Treaty Organization countries,” he said, referring to Russia’s defense treaty with a group of former Soviet republics.

 In isolated Belarus, everything is being weaponized to keep Lukashenko in power.
 That includes migrants.

-The twinning of Zapad 2021 with new moves toward a “Union State” suggests an increasing Russian military posture in Belarus in future, with Lukashenko dependent on Putin after growing internal opposition threatens his 27-year grip on power.
+The twinning of Zapad 2021 with moves toward a “Union State” suggests an increasing Russian military posture in Belarus in the future, with Lukashenko dependent on Putin as growing internal opposition threatens the Belarusian leader’s 27-year grip on power.

-Sandwiched between Russia and NATO, Belarus, like Ukraine, is seen by Moscow as a buffer zone, core to its security interests.
+Sandwiched between Russia and NATO, Belarus, like Ukraine, is seen by Moscow as a buffer zone and vital to its security interests.
 Putin stepped in as Lukashenko’s only major ally last year when Lukashenko faced massive post-election protests.

-Western countries slapped tough sanctions on Belarus over the violent crackdown on protesters, the jailing of opposition figures and journalists and the forced landing of a Ryanair commercial flight in May with an anti-Lukashenko journalist on board.
+Western countries imposed tough sanctions on Belarus over the violent crackdown on protesters, the jailing of opposition figures and journalists, and the forced landing of a Ryanair passenger jet in May with an anti-Lukashenko journalist on board.
+The journalist was arrested.

-Lukashenko responded with fiery rhetoric against Western threats and declined to guard Belarus’s E.U. borders, sending thousands of migrants, including Iraqis and Afghans, into Lithuania and other neighboring countries.
+Lukashenko responded with fiery rhetoric against Western threats and declined to guard Belarus’s common borders with European Union states, allowing thousands of migrants, including Iraqis and Afghans, to cross into Lithuania and other neighboring countries.

-Thursday’s integration talks saw Putin and Lukashenko agree to take steps to unify or harmonize 28 program areas, including customs, agricultural policy, energy markets, monetary policy and others.
+In Thursday’s talks, Putin and Lukashenko agreed to take steps to unify or harmonize 28 areas of activity, including customs, agriculture policy, energy markets and monetary policy.
 They ruled out a single currency or parliament for now.

-It was the latest in Russia’s efforts, going back to 1997, to fold Belarus into its financial, political and trade systems.
+It was the latest in Russia’s efforts, dating to 1997, to fold Belarus into its financial, political and trade systems.
 By the beginning of last year, the effort seemed all but dead.
 But Moscow has renewed its efforts, with Lukashenko isolated from the West, politically weakened and reliant on Russian loans and political support.

 No details were offered on Thursday’s proposals, including whether a “single defense space” would allow Russia to place military equipment in Belarus on NATO’s border.